opengisci/dsad/_posts/2025-01-23-final-project.md

 ## Final Project Groups:

-Groups of three to five students will be determined by prior experience and interests.
+Groups of two to four students will be formed based on prior experience and research interest.

 ## Final Project Expectations: